Ready to apply? How to submit your application and what happens next depends on what type of applicant you are.

 If you accept an offer and all places have been filled, you'll be added to our waitlist.

-If you've already completed a bachelor degree or equivalent, apply online directly to UQ.
+If you've completed or are in your final year of a bachelor's degree or equivalent, you can apply online directly to UQ.

 You'll need to select the postgraduate MD program (code 5740).
 You can complete the application yourself or apply through an approved UQ agent in your country.

-If you're sitting the MCAT on 13 or 14 May 2022, you can still apply.
+If you're sitting the MCAT on 12 or 18 May 2023, you can still apply.
 You'll need to provide evidence of your MCAT booking confirmation.
-We'll consider your application once results are released on 14 June 2022. - 15 July 2022 to be considered for an interview on 27 August 2022
+We'll consider your application once results are released on 13 and 21 June respectively. - 4 August 2023 to be considered for Round 2 offers

 You'll need to pay a fee of A$100 when you submit your application.
 This fee can't be refunded.